vga-256/tomo-rslight/INSTALL.md

 1. Disable cron job and kill any running nntp servers (ps aux | grep nntp)

+2. BACKUP spool dir.
+Default example: 'cd /var/spool' then 'tar zcvf rslight.tgz rslight/*'

-2. Run upgrade script and answer promts
+3. Run upgrade script and answer prompts

-3. Compare upgrade config files in config dir /upgrade and change your exsiting config as necessary
+4. Compare upgrade config files in config dir /upgrade and change your exsiting config as necessary

+5. If upgrading from a version prior to 0.6.7 it is REQUIRED to run the provided script 'build-overview-db.php' at this point.
+Read the script for instructions.
+NOTE: If upgrading and your spool dir does not include any files ending in .db3, you need to do this.

-4. Enable cron job and check that everything works after it runs the first time
+6. Enable cron job and check that everything works after it runs the first time

 If you have trouble, post to rocksolid.nodes.help and we'll try to help.